Fault-Tolerant Modular Reconstruction of Rational Numbers: Comparison with Other Methods

 \subsubsection{Comparison of Efficiency}

+We define the \textbf{efficiency} of a reconstruction method to be the logarithm of the combined modulus when reconstruction first succeeds.
+Our trials involved reconstructing rationals from a succession of residue-modulus pairs where the moduli were all about the same size; so the efficiency is essentially proportional to the number of pairs required for reconstruction to succeed.
+For simplicity, we shall use the number of pairs as our measure here.

+We claim that the \textit{efficiency} is the most appropriate measure of how well the algorithm performs because the computational cost of obtaining a new residue-modulus pair (potentially the result of a lengthy computation such as a Gr\"obner basis) generally far exceeds the cost of attempting reconstruction, so counting the number of pairs needed gives a good estimate of actual total computational cost.
+This point of view is valid provided the rational to be reconstructed does not have especially large numerator or denominator.

-We have implemented \textit{HRR} and \textit{ETL} in CoCoALib and CoCoA-5.
-Using these implementations we compared the \textit{efficiency} of \textit{HRR} and \textit{ETL} by generating a random rational $N/D$ (with a specified number of bits each for the numerator and denominator), and then generating the modular images $x_i \bmod m_i$ where the $m_i$ run through successive primes starting from~$1013$.
-Note that in this trial there are no bad residue-modulus pairs.
+We have implemented \textit{HRR} and \textit{ETL} in CoCoALib~\cite{CoCoALib} and CoCoA-5~\cite{CoCoA}.
+Using these implementations we compared the efficiency of \textit{HRR} and \textit{ETL} by generating a random rational $N/D$ (with a specified number of bits each for the numerator and denominator), and then generating the modular images $x_i \bmod m_i$ where the $m_i$ run through successive primes starting from~$1013$.
+Note that in this first trial there are no bad residue-modulus pairs.
 We then counted how many residue-modulus pairs were needed by the algorithms before they were able to reconstruct the original rational.

 We then repeated the experiment but this time, with probability 10\%, each residue was replaced by a random value to simulate the presence of bad residues.
-As expected, the number of residue-modulus pairs increased by about 25\%.
+As expected, the number of residue-modulus pairs needed for successful reconstruction increased by about 25\%.

-Observe that the number of pairs needed by \textit{HRR} is essentially constant, while \textit{ETL} matches the efficiency of \textit{HRR} only for perfectly balanced rationals; as soon as there is any disparity between the sizes of numerator and denominator \textit{ETL} becomes significantly less efficient.

 In each case the successful reconstruction took less than $0.1$ seconds.